ericyu423/CodePatternReference/ObjectiveC/LearningNotes.md

 # make optional arugments for functions

 	create mutiple functions with same name with 1, 2 , 3... arguments.
 They are actually distinct

+# Property in .m file
+	put in .h file is same as
+	public in swift
+	while put in .m file is same as private in swift